 In terms of other characters back in the real world, there’s also Miaka’s brother, Keisuke, and his best friend Tetsuya.
 They begin following the story of the Universe of the Four Gods after Miaka returns to the book.
 They investigate the story behind the book, having a few adventures themselves.
 Keisuke’s pretty cool.
 A lot better of a sibling than most anime characters.
 Tetsuya’s…..I wear my sunglasses at night.
 So I can, so I can—Oops..I mean, he’s cool.
 I like him as much as Keisuke, but he does wear his sunglasses 24/7 for no real reason.

-The story is very interesting.
-There’s an entire universe within this book called the Universe of the Four Gods.
-There are priestesses of Suzaku, Seiryu, Genbu and Byakko, that get transported into the book to summon the respective beast/god by bringing together all of the celestial warriors of their respective beast and save the land.
+Story: The story is very interesting.
+There’s an entire universe within the book of the Universe of the Four Gods.
+There are priestesses of four gods; Suzaku, Seiryu, Genbu and Byakko, that get transported into the book to summon the respective beast/god by bringing together all of the celestial warriors of their respective beast and save the land.

 There are a few key points of the story I wish they would change though.

 3: I am well aware this is a shoujo series, but for the love of god some of the romance scenes are very overdone and cheesy.
 Hold the phone – Tamahome’s and Miaka’s are.
 If you pair anyone else up, even if it is Tamahome OR Miaka, it’s fine and pretty well done.
-However, Tamahome’s and Miaka’s relationship gets so vomitworthy sometimes.
+However, Tamahome’s and Miaka’s relationship gets so corny sometimes.
 It’s a beautiful love when done right, but so much is tiring and cheesy and boring.
+Maybe that’s just me, though.

-5: Why bother with that whole “giving them new amazing weapons” thing if you were going to do little with it above the whole thing with Nuriko’s bracelets?
-I still don’t know what Mitsukake’s thing was or what it was supposed to do.
+4: Why bother with that whole “giving them new amazing weapons” thing if you were going to do little with it above the whole thing with Nuriko’s bracelets?
+I still don’t know what Mitsukake’s item was or what it was supposed to do.
 They get no focus, no real explanations, and they just seemed to be thrown in there for nothing.

-Other than those facts, I really did enjoy the story, and ending was good.
-Not overly dramatic or gushy or filled with TamahomeXMiaka barfness (Though the scene before the ending was pretty nauseating) Even the ending goodbye to all the warriors was well done and not overly sad.
+Other than those factors, I really did enjoy the story, and ending was good.
+Not overly dramatic, just about right.
+Even the ending goodbye to all the warriors was well done and not overly sad.
 Though I still believe Chiriko’s goodbye comment was out of place.
 I get that his only focus was being intelligent, but when everyone’s giving heartfelt goodbyes and you spring up with “Do you really think studying is boring, Miaka?”
 I just…ugh.
 Even Tasuki’s was better with his semi-snarky goodbye, but that’s because we would never expect a sappy goodbye from him.

 Art and Animation: The art for the manga is awesome.